UCLouvain-CBIO/WSBIM2122/README.md

-# WSBIM2122
+# Omics data analysis (WSBIM2122)

-Omics data analysis
+This course will be starting 2020-2021.